abhinavroy1999/phase-field-code/README.md

 For details pertaining to execution of the code, kindly go through the README files in the respective directories.

-For more information of Phase field modeling -- the derivation of Cahn-Hilliard equation, numerical algorithm for solving the Cahn-Hilliard and the Allen-Cahn equation, kindly refer to the NPTEL MOOC course by Prof. M. P. Gururajan titled Phase field modelling: the materials science, mathematics and computational aspects (https://nptel.ac.in/courses/113/101/113101072/)
+For more information of Phase field modeling &mdash the derivation of Cahn-Hilliard equation, numerical algorithm for solving the Cahn-Hilliard and the Allen-Cahn equation, kindly refer to the NPTEL MOOC course by Prof. M. P. Gururajan titled Phase field modelling: the materials science, mathematics and computational aspects (https://nptel.ac.in/courses/113/101/113101072/)